lstanard/american-spoon/readme.md

 - Add labels to Home mantle carousel

-- Style arrows on the Home mantle carousel

 - Browser testing (need lots of PC testing, IE9, or IE8?, and up only)

 - Pages/sections that need responsive layout fixes: